Xc2333/Hackintosh-Lenovo-v3000-ISE/README.md

 Change log：22/2/2018

-•Add SSDT-ASL0 to the SSDT-HACk.dsl to store the brightless after reboot.
+•Add SSDT-ASL0 to the SSDT-HACK.dsl to store the brightless after reboot.

 Change log：13/2/2018